-To add more note columns, click the left-hand side [+] button.
+To add more columns, click the corresponding [+] button.
 Remove columns by clicking the corresponding [-] button.

-If you can't see either the volume, the panning, the delay or effect columns, then they're hidden.
-You can unhide them by clicking on the corresponding button in the Pattern Editor Toolbar underneath the editor.
+If you can't see either the volume, the panning, or the delay columns, then they're hidden.
+You can unhide them by clicking on the the corresponding button in the Pattern Editor Toolbar.

-(Hinto) Not every value needs to be input manually.
+Minto Not every value needs to be input manually.
 A lot of them can be recorded in real time, or auto generated with the Advanced Edit panel.